briandrum/codes.forchagrin.com/_chapters/chapter-1337-moving-of-buildings.md

 ## 1337.08   Approval of the architectural review board

-After the C.A.O. has determined that the proposed building to be moved and the applicant’s equipment meet the standards provided in this chapter, he shall refer the matter to the Architectural Review Board for its review as to design and historical impact, and the permit shall not be issued without the approval of the Board.
+After the C.A.O. has determined that the proposed building to be moved and the applicant's equipment meet the standards provided in this chapter, he shall refer the matter to the Architectural Review Board for its review as to design and historical impact, and the permit shall not be issued without the approval of the Board.